Why 2 World Trade Center is not Built as of September 2025

 The original WTC site only had two, the Twin Towers, out of six buildings.
 Libeskind wanted at least four towers to help replenish the office space lost in the attacks.
 Still, for obvious reasons, only one had to be a supertall skyscraper that would define the skyline.

-There were just too many people involved with this rebuilding process with their own ideas and the authority to push them to the forefront.
+There were just too many people involved in this rebuilding process.
+Everyone had their own ideas and fought to push them to the forefront.
 As a result, Libeskind lost his standing on his own idea.

 It’s just an embarrassing mess, to be honest.

 By the way, I understand the reasons, but 1WTC still should not have cost $3.8 billion.
-Also, there is absolutely no excuse why the transit hub’s cost ballooned past $4 billion.
+Additionally, there is absolutely no excuse for the transit hub’s cost ballooning past $4 billion.

 Build the Original 2WTC Diamond Design